Ballot Design and Electoral Outcomes: The Role of Candidate Order and Party Affiliation: Results from North Carolina's Judicial Elections

-To support the hypothesized cause-and-effect relationship, we conduct a placebo test using a placebo sample consisting of {\nPartisanObservationsOneParty} precinct-level observations from {\nPartisanContestsFlipped} flipped and {\nPartisanContestsNotFlipped} non-flipped statewide judicial races with party designations in North Carolina (see Section \ref{se:data}).
-The design of this placebo analysis mirrors Section \ref{se:results-no-party-labels}, employing the same cubic specification.
+Our placebo sample consists of {\nPartisanObservationsOneParty} precinct-level observations from {\nPartisanContestsFlipped} flipped and {\nPartisanContestsNotFlipped} non-flipped North Carolina statewide judicial races with party designations printed on the ballot.
+The placebo analysis mirrors Section~\ref{se:results-no-party-labels}, employing the same cubic specification.
+Figure~\ref{fig:AverageTreatmentEffectWPartyLabels}---the analog of Figure~\ref{fig:AverageTreatmentEffectNoPartyLabels} for judicial contests with party labels---shows that the flip effect is neutralized.
+Estimated effects are close to zero across the full range of presidential vote shares and not statistically significant for either party (see Table~\ref{tab:partisan-cubic-detailed} in Appendix~\ref{app:placebo}).

-Our findings establish that the presence of party designations nullifies the effect that party-order flips have on judicial vote shares.
-This finding supports the cause-and-effect of our original research design.
-Figure \ref{fig:AverageTreatmentEffectWPartyLabels} plots the estimated democratic (left) and republican (right) flip effects for judicial contests with party designations conditional on the vote share of the corresponding presidential candidate of the same party.
-In other words, Figure \ref{fig:AverageTreatmentEffectWPartyLabels} is the analog of Figure \ref{fig:AverageTreatmentEffectNoPartyLabels} when party labels are included on the ballot.
-The figure shows that the presence of party labels neutralizes the causal effect of a party-order flip.
-For any given presidential vote share, the estimated flip effects are close to zero and not statistically significant (p-value $\DEMPartisanCubicTestZeroFlipP$ for the democratic party and $\REPPartisanCubicTestZeroFlipP$ for the republican party; see also Table \ref{tab:partisan-cubic-detailed} in Appendix \ref{app:placebo}).